 Moving to the North of England Piper involved himself in the local music scene, becoming a founding director of independent label Young Thugs, establishing a colourful modern punk visual aesthetic through a two year churn of music videos and live events.
 Continuing to dip into conservation work he provided PR consultation for the launches of projects conserving rhinos and lynx, and produced several web videos on wildcats which were syndicated to major platforms worldwide.

-Currently living in Yorkshire, Piper shoots music videos for labels including Ignition Records and Warner Music Group, works as an acting coach with actors on projects including COBRA and Bridgerton, and is currently developing a range of feature film and documentary projects.
+Currently living in Yorkshire, Piper shoots music videos for labels including Bella Union, Ignition Records, and Warner Music Group, works as an acting coach with actors on projects including COBRA and Bridgerton, and is currently developing a range of feature film and documentary projects.

 He is not New Zealand Steve Piper the location scout, US Steve Piper the actor, or Australian Steve Piper who filmed the Australian Bigfoot.